The average credit score in America is now 710 according to Experian. Back in 2019, the average credit score was 703.

 Since the financial crisis, banks have become very picky about whom to lend to.
 For example, I was rejected for a refinance back in 2015 because I didn't have two years of 1099 (freelance income) history despite having a large number of assets.

-With stronger lending standards, low mortgage rates, and a large increase in home equity since 2009, it’s hard to envision another real estate correction similar in magnitude to the one that occurred between 2007-2010.
+With stronger lending standards, low mortgage rates, and a large increase in home equity since 2009, it's hard to envision another housing market crash similar in magnitude to the one that occurred between 2007-2010.

 Let's say you put down $200,000 on a $1,000,000 home in 2012.
 You locked in a 10/1 ARM at 3.25%.
 Since then, your property has appreciated to $1,500,000.
 Meaning you've got at least $700,000 in equity if you didn't take out a HELOC and spend it.

-New buyers could get smashed if there’s a correction and they need to sell.
-But the new buyers today are more creditworthy than the buyers of the past.
-There won’t be a cascade of foreclosures like before.
+New buyers could get smashed if there's a correction and they need to sell.
+However, new buyers today are more creditworthy than buyers of the past.
+They are more likely to follow my 30/30/3 rule for home buying as well.
+Therefore, it's very hard to see a cascade of foreclosures like before.

 I was worried that I was telling an untruth when my mortgage guy asked for my credit score.
-I really didn’t know for sure since the last time I checked was in 2015 during the failed refinance.
-I just assumed it would stay about 800.
+But, I really didn't know for sure.
+I just assumed it would stay above 800 since the last time I tried to refinance in 2015.

 What I find interesting about this latest credit score is that it actually went down one point since 2013 when I first wrote about joining the 800 club.
 There is no secret handshake.
 But there is a peace of mind you're always going to get the best terms with lenders.